mohammaddehnavi/mohi-docs/Quartus/README.md

 cp ./Assets/* /usr/lib/x86_64-linux-gnu/
 ```

-- Note: If you need your NIC card ID for your license to these steps:
+- Note: If you need your NIC ID for your license do these steps:

 ```bash
 # Run ip command to show your NIC interface